Single-photon emission computed tomography: Functional brain imaging

-Usually, the gamma-emitting tracer used in functional brain imaging is Technetium (99mTc) exametazime. ^{99m}Tc is a metastable nuclear isomer that emits gamma rays detectable by a gamma camera.
+Usually, the gamma-emitting tracer used in functional brain imaging is technetium (99mTc) exametazime. ^{99m}Tc, which has a six-hour half-life, is a metastable nuclear isomer that emits gamma rays detectable by a gamma camera.
 Attaching it to exametazime allows it to be taken up by brain tissue in a manner proportional to brain blood flow, in turn allowing cerebral blood flow to be assessed with the nuclear gamma camera.

-Because blood flow in the brain is tightly coupled to local brain metabolism and energy use, the ^{99m}Tc-exametazime tracer (as well as the similar ^{99m}Tc-EC tracer) is used to assess brain metabolism regionally, in an attempt to diagnose and differentiate the different causal pathologies of dementia.
-Meta-analysis of many reported studies suggests that SPECT with this tracer is about 74% sensitive at diagnosing Alzheimer's disease vs. 81% sensitivity for clinical exam (cognitive testing, etc.).
+Because blood flow in the brain is tightly coupled to local brain metabolism and energy use, the ^{99m}Tc-exametazime tracer (as well as the similar ^{99m}Tc-EC tracer) is used to assess brain metabolism regionally, in an attempt to diagnose and differentiate potential causal pathologies of dementia.
+Meta-analysis of many reported studies suggests that SPECT with this tracer is about 74% sensitive at diagnosing Alzheimer's disease versus 81% sensitivity for clinical examination (such as cognitive testing).
 More recent studies have shown the accuracy of SPECT in Alzheimer's diagnosis may be as high as 88%.
-In meta analysis, SPECT was superior to clinical exam and clinical criteria (91% vs. 70%) in being able to differentiate Alzheimer's disease from vascular dementias.
+In meta-analysis, SPECT was superior to clinical examination and clinical criteria (91% vs. 70%) in its ability to differentiate Alzheimer's disease from vascular dementias.
 This latter ability relates to SPECT's imaging of local metabolism of the brain, in which the patchy loss of cortical metabolism seen in multiple strokes differs clearly from the more even or "smooth" loss of non-occipital cortical brain function typical of Alzheimer's disease.
-Another recent review article showed that multi-headed SPECT cameras with quantitative analysis result in an overall sensitivity of 84-89% and an overall specificity of 83-89% in cross sectional studies and sensitivity of 82-96% and specificity of 83-89% for longitudinal studies of dementia.
+Another review article, published in 2012, showed that multi-headed SPECT cameras with quantitative analysis result in an overall sensitivity of 84-89% and an overall specificity of 83-89% in cross-sectional studies and sensitivity of 82-96% and specificity of 83-89% for longitudinal studies of dementia.

 ^{99m}Tc-exametazime SPECT scanning competes with fludeoxyglucose (FDG) PET scanning of the brain, which works to assess regional brain glucose metabolism, to provide very similar information about local brain damage from many processes.
-SPECT is more widely available, because the radioisotope used is longer-lasting and far less expensive in SPECT, and the gamma scanning equipment is less expensive as well.
-While ^{99m}Tc is extracted from relatively simple technetium-99m generators, which are delivered to hospitals and scanning centers weekly to supply fresh radioisotope, FDG PET relies on FDG, which is made in an expensive medical cyclotron and "hot-lab" (automated chemistry lab for radiopharmaceutical manufacture), and then delivered immediately to scanning sites because of the natural short 110-minute half-life of Fluorine-18.
+SPECT is more widely available, because the radioisotope used is longer-lasting and far less expensive in SPECT, and the gamma-scanning equipment is less expensive as well.
+While ^{99m}Tc is extracted from relatively simple technetium-99m generators, which are delivered to hospitals and scanning centers weekly to supply fresh radioisotope, FDG PET relies on FDG, which is made in an expensive medical cyclotron and "hot lab" (automated chemistry lab for radiopharmaceutical manufacture), and then delivered immediately to scanning sites because of the natural short 110-minute half-life of fluorine-18.